 Learning in a collegial group of diverse educators, SI participants improve teaching practice, gain confidence as professionals and develop long-lasting systems of support.

 Each year 6 dance teaching artists and 6 education practitioners (classroom teachers, social workers, ECE professionals, PE or music specialists) come together for intensive study in the dance discipline.
 The Summer Institute experience includes a 5-day week of workshops and connection, follow-up individual coaching and collegial exchanges throughout the academic year, a midyear refresher class, and a year-end presentation of their practice.
-Course content includes everything described in DIDC-A, inclusion practices, culturally-relevant dance lessons, and extensive practice teaching.
+Course content includes everything described in DIDC-A, inclusion practices, culturally-responsive dance lessons, and extensive practice teaching.